wso2/docs-choreo-dev/en/docs/apis/advanced-topics/connect-to-an-external-identity-provider.md

 # Connect to an External Identity Provider

 Choreo uses an in-built Identity Provider (IdP) by default to manage OAuth clients and generate tokens required to authenticate Choreo APIs.
-Choreo also grants organization administrator privileges to users to configure a required authorization server as an identity provider(IdP) via the Choreo Console.
+Choreo also grants organization administrator privileges to users to configure a required authorization server as an IdP via the Choreo Console.
 This allows you to [add one or more external identity providers](#add-an-external-identity-provider) to your Choreo organization and [obtain access tokens from the identity providers](#obtain-an-access-token-from-an-external-identity-provider) to exchange and get Choreo access tokens to invoke APIs.
 This capability lets you expose your APIs to users who are external to Choreo.

 ## Token exchange